flow-php/flow/documentation/installation/homebrew.md

   parquet:read:metadata  Read metadata from parquet file
 ```

-To upgrade Flow-PHP binary use the following command:
+To upgrade Flow-PHP binary, use the following command:

 ```shell
 brew upgrade flow-php